syncfusion-content/wpf-docs/wpf/DockingManager/Dealing-with-Windows.md

 ### Configuring window sizing

-DockingManager allows to set the desired width and height for the dock windows.
-The window will occupy 90 **Width** and **Height** based on the container by default.
+DockingManager allows you to set the desired width and height for the dock windows.
+The window occupies 90 **Width** and **Height** based on the container by default.

 #### Desire height and width